dice-group/NCES2/README.md

 ### EvoLearner (Heindorf et al.)

-*Open a terminal and navigate into evolearner/* ``` cd NCES/evolearner/```
+*Open a terminal and navigate into evolearner/* ``` cd NCES2/evolearner/```

 - Run `python run_evolearner.py `.
 Use options to select the knowledge base, save results, or enable logging.
 Example `python run_evolearner.py --kbs carcinogenesis --save_results True --verbose True`

-## How to predict with NCES
+## How to predict with NCES2

-To see example predictions using pretrained NCES instances, refer to [predict](https://github.com/fosterreproducibleresearch/NCES/blob/main/model_prediction.ipynb)
+To see example predictions using pretrained NCES2 instances, refer to [predict](https://github.com/fosterreproducibleresearch/NCES2/blob/main/model_prediction.ipynb)

 ## Bring your own data

-To train NCES on a new knowledge base, create a new folder under datasets and add the OWL format of the knowledge base in the folder.
+To train NCES2 on a new knowledge base, create a new folder under datasets and add the OWL format of the knowledge base in the folder.
 Make sure the owl file has the same name as the folder you created.
-Follow the 3 steps below to train NCES on your knowledge base.
+Follow the 3 steps below to train NCES2 on your knowledge base.

-- (1) Generating training data for NCES: `cd generators/` then ` python generate_data.py --kbs your_folder_name `.
+- (1) Generating training data for NCES2: `cd generators/` then ` python generate_data.py --kbs your_folder_name `.
 Use -h for more options.
 For example, use `--num_rand_samples 500` combined with `--refinement_expressivity 0.6` to increase the amount of training data.

 - (2) Computing an embedding for your knowledge base: `cd embeddings/` then ` python compute_embeddings.py --kbs your_folder_name --model_name ConEx `

-- (3) Training NCES on your data: `cd NCES/ ` then ` python train.py --kbs your_folder_name `.
+- (3) Training NCES2 on your data: `cd NCES2/ ` then ` python train.py --kbs your_folder_name `.
 Use -h to see more options for training, e.g., `--batch_size` or `--epochs`

-## Start an interactive session with NCES (deployment)
+## Start an interactive session with NCES2 (deployment)

 Run ` python deploy_nces.py ` in a terminal.
 Use -h for more options.
 A public link will be created and valid for 72 hours.
 Open the link in a web browser.
-Start running NCES by entering learning problem ids or by selecting random learning problems, as in the screenshot below.
+Start running NCES2 by entering learning problem ids or by selecting random learning problems, as in the screenshot below.

 ![deploy](nces_deployment.png)